West Virginia Law Review

 Even the American Law Institute, which advocates a motive

-standard in its Model
+standard in its Model Penal Code, [FN94] concedes that

-that the defense may
+there is "some possibility that the defense may

 be unfairly denied if the courts apply too rigidly the

-requirement that recantation
+requirement that recantation precede exposure of the

-precede exposure of the falsehood."
-[FN95] Nevertheless, the
+falsehood."
+[FN95] Nevertheless, the no-motive standard

 is still regarded as unsound and followed by very few